 There are five different investment portfolios ranging from conservative to aggressive.
 These portfolios are made up of elite funds that are actively managed.
 Every deposit into Acorns will be allocated to meet your portfolio settings.
 For their services, Acorns charges a small monthly fee (but waives that fee for students.)

 Acorns is a great way to deposit a little bit at a time and start to build a portfolio.
 Those funds can be withdrawn at any time, but it takes a few days to process the transaction.
 This is an easy way to get a balanced, diversified portfolio buying a little bit at a time.
-If you are interested, you can sign up using this referral link.
-Signing up through a referral link gives YOU and ME a $5 bonus in our accounts.

 6. Use a commison-free trading platform like Robinhood